-If the Constitutional Council seized by the President of the Republic, or by the President of the National Assembly, or by one-quarter at least of the Deputies, has declared that an international obligation includes a clause contrary to the Constitution, the authorization to ratify it can take place only after revision of the Constitution.
+If the Constitutional Council, referred [to the matter] by the President of the Republic, or by the President of the National Assembly or by one-quarter at least of the Deputies, has declared that an international commitment includes a clause contrary to the Constitution, the authorization to ratify it can take place only after revision of the Constitution.

-The Treaties or Agreements regularly ratified have, on their publication, an authority superior to that of the laws, provided, for each Treaty or Agreement, that it is applied by the other party.
+The Treaties or Agreements regularly ratified have, on their publication, an authority superior to that of the laws, under reserve, for each Treaty or Agreement, of its application by the other party.

+TITLE VII

-TITLE VII: OF THE CONSTITUTIONAL COUNCIL
+OF THE CONSTITUTIONAL COUNCIL